-We will cheerfully visit customers to collect and deliver clock repair work in North London, West London and Central London.
+We will happily visit customers to collect and deliver clock repair work in North London, West London and Central London.

 We can help with moving and setting up your longcase clock.
 We travel up and down the A1M between Stamford and Central London each week.

 Around Stamford, we collect and deliver clock repair across Peterborough, Bourne, Grantham, Rutland including Oakham and Uppingham.
-We cover North East Cambridgeshire including Cambridge, Huntingdon, St Neots, St Ives and Huntingdon.
-South Nottinghamshire, including Nottingham and Melton Mowbray.
+We cover North East Cambridgeshire including Cambridge, Huntingdon, St Neots and St Ives.

 In London we can collect and deliver clock repairs through Golders Green, Cricklewood, Kilburn, Swiss Cottage, Chalk Farm, Kentish Town, Finchley, Highbury, Hampstead and Highgate, Gospel Oak, Dartmouth Park, Archway, Holloway, Hampstead Garden, West Hampstead, St John’s Wood, Maida Vale, Primrose Hill, Regents Park, Lisson Grove, Camden, Islington, Westminster, City, etc…

-Stamford is a stunning market town, the half way point between London and Harrogate; our clock repair workshops there take up four floors of the former gaoler's house, built in 1558.
+Stamford is a stunning market town, the half way point between London and York.
+Our clock repair workshops there take up four floors of the former gaoler’s house, built in 1558.

 Our Archway colleagues are open for collection and delivery for clock repair and restoration between Mon-Fri.
 Clocks are normally taken back to Stamford for any work required.

 We can help with care of antique longcase clocks (or grandfather clocks), bracket clocks, carriage clocks, striking and repeating carriage clocks, French mantle clocks, single, double and tripple fusee clocks, and of course, lantern clocks.